• Skip to primary navigation

 • Add a bit more oil if needed and saute the onions, garlic and carrots for a few minutes.
 Add the rest of the vegetables and olives.
 Cook another 3 minutes.

-• Add the diced tomatoes and broth and simmer for 2-3 minutes.
+• Add the diced tomatoes, lemon juice and broth and simmer for 2-3 minutes.

 chicken breasts on top of vegetables and broth in white dutch oven.